samid737/scrambledev/_posts/2017-05-01-development-part-4-modeling-thrust-basic-control.md

 ![succes](http://weknowmemes.com/generator/uploads/generated/g1406897962820158167.jpg)

 Some possible improvements in flight control: trimming, damping, adding flaps, speedbrakes.
 The atmosphere is currently assumed to be A linear model, which is not true in reality.
-More about this in [Development part 4: Modeling the atmosphere](/scrambledev/2017/06/01/development-part-3-modeling-atmosphere).
+More about this in [Modeling  part 4: Modeling the atmosphere](/scrambledev/2017/06/01/development-part-3-modeling-atmosphere).